 In Nigeria, Kevin was tortured for hours with heated knives and other metallic objects by a community vigilante group working with the police.
 In the Central African Republic, Carène was raped by rebel leaders and forced to witness the torture of her husband, while in Kenya, Sillah was beaten and had his kneecaps crushed by the police.

-Currently in pre-trial detention because he confessed stealing a generator while being tortured, Kevin suffers from insomnia and withdrawal symptoms on top of his physical wounds.
+Currently in pre-trial detention because he confessed, under torture, to stealing a generator, Kevin suffers from insomnia and withdrawal symptoms on top of his physical wounds.
 Carène, who suffers from PTSD and contracted HIV during the rape, is now a refugee in Cameroon, where she is trying to rebuild a life with her son.
-For Sillah, the torture caused PTSD and severe physical injuries that prevents him from working.
+For Sillah, the torture caused PTSD and severe physical injuries that prevent him from working.
 As a result, his family is now without a bread winner and his relatives are continuously being harassed by the perpetrators.

-All three are now in the process of rebuilding their lives with support from IRCT members in Cameroon, Kenya and Nigeria.
-Despite their very different stories, the one thing they have in common is that their individual country has done nothing to help them seek justice or get rehabilitation for the pain that they have suffered.
+All three are now rebuilding their lives with support from IRCT members in Cameroon, Kenya and Nigeria.
+Despite their very different stories, the one thing they have in common is that their individual country has done nothing to help them seek justice or access rehabilitation for the pain that they have suffered.
 Unfortunately, their experience is emblematic for how torture victims are treated in most states in Africa.